-There is limited practice in Austria on fines for missing a mandatory clearance (gun-jumping).
+There is some practice in Austria on fines for missing a mandatory clearance (gunjumping).
 The highest fine imposed so far amounted to (in absolute terms) €1.5m, in a case involving the acquisition of a foreign target without Austrian sales by an Austrian acquirer (Lenzing case).
-Based on publicly available data, this amount corresponded to less than 1% of the acquirer's worldwide (approximately \leq 620m) turnover and Austrian (20% of worldwide) turnover.
+Based on publicly available data, this amount corresponded to less than 1% of the acquirer's worldwide (approximately €620m) turnover and Austrian (20% of worldwide) turnover.
 At the time, the violation was regarded as serious, as the transaction gave rise to a monopoly on a market for certain cellulose fibres.
-Other fines have ranged between \leq 2,500 (for each of two undertakings involved) and \leq 640,000; however, little can be inferred from these amounts as the respective decisions have not been published.
+Other fines have ranged between €2,500 (for each of two undertakings involved) and €640,000; however, little can be inferred from these amounts.